DAY OF THE DEAD IN OAXACA

 ITINERARY

-market places.
-We'll see some of the wonderful arts and crafts that make Oaxaca famous, and you will be introduced
+We'll see some of the wonderful arts and crafts that make Oaxaca famous, and you will be introduced to some of the

-to some of the traditions of The Day of the Dead, such as the elaborate altars, sugar skulls, and other foods.
-We'll
+traditions of the Day of the Dead, such as the elaborate sugar skulls and other foods.
+We'll have dinner at a restaurant

-have dinner at a resturant with a wiew overlooking the plaza and the Cathedral, where we can shoot twilight city
+with a view overlooking the plaza and the Cathedral, where we can shoot twilight scenes.
+In the evening after dinner,

-last light at sunset there.
-In the evening after dinner, those who want to will attend the Ballet Folklorico, an exhibition
+those who want to will attend the Ballet Folklorico, an exhibition of traditional regional dancing.
+There we can

-of traditional regional dancing.
-There we can photograph the dancers in their colorful costumes as they dance.
+photograph the dancers in their colorful costumes as they dance.

 Day Four: In the morning we'll see the children's parades in and around the plaza.
 Then we'll shoot more altars